Case Study: Clean GTA Home Hit by Bed Bugs from Neighbouring Unit

 Background: A Mysterious Wall Sighting Raises Alarm

 It started like many bed bug stories do, one small, seemingly isolated sighting.
-The homeowner of a well-kept and clean row house in the GTA noticed a single bed bug crawling along the wall of their home.
+The homeowner of a well kept and clean row house in the GTA noticed a single bed bug crawling along the wall of their home.
 It wasn’t a major infestation by any means, but they trusted their instincts and called our team for an inspection.

 During the call, we asked about the structure of the home.
 That’s when they mentioned it was a row house, sharing walls with multiple units on both sides.
 What caught our attention immediately was that the bed bug had been spotted on the shared wall between them and the neighbouring unit.
 A critical detail that shifted the way we approached the inspection.